sarweshwargoud/Mental-health-care-chatbot/README.md

 -The chatbot does not permanently store user data by default.
 ---
-## 🗂️ Database Folder (db)
--The db/ folder is included as a placeholder

--Currently, no active database is used

-The folder exists to:

-Avoid path-not-found errors during deployment

-Allow easy future upgrades (chat history, analytics, logs)
----
 📌 Git tracks this folder using a .gitkeep file.

 ⚠️ On Render free tier, file-based storage is not persistent across redeploys.